 Your host, the Genealogy Roots Blogger, was born in St. Louis.
 Here are some of my favorite online St. Louis genealogy sources that you might find helpful if you've got St. Louis ancestors.

 Here you can find links to online indexes and sources for military records, probate records, cemeteries, church records, ordering vital records, and more...
 St. Louis, Missouri Genealogy Resources

 St. Louis Death Records

-This webpage has a section with about a dozen links to various online St. Louis death indexes, including St. Louis Post-Dispatch obituaries, Catholic, military and Jewish cemetery databases, and more...
-Online Missouri Death Indexes and Records
+This webpage has more than thirty links to various online St. Louis death indexes, including St. Louis Post-Dispatch obituaries, Catholic, military and Jewish cemetery databases, and more...
+Online St. Louis, Missouri Death Records Indexes, Obituaries and Cemeteries

 St. Louis Marriage Records and Marriage Licenses